metabrainz/listenbrainz-local/README.md

 lack recommendations or good playlisting tools and this project aims to create another layer on top of these projects to show what can actually be done when you have lots of good music metadata.

-Note: Your collection must be tagged with MBIDs in order for this project to work.
+Note: **Your collection must be tagged with MBIDs in order for this project to work.** Please do not open any bug reports asking us to make ListenBrainz Local work with an untagged collection.
+We will *never* do this.

 Support for LB Radio and Weekly jams exists now -- music playback and saving playlists to the subsonic hosts are now working and many other recommendation tools will be added over time.